gitpeblo/fit_on_canvas/README.md

 The WCS coordinates of the output image are kept in place by updating the CRPIX keywords.

+Instead of the IMAGE (x,y) pixel positions used to center each input image, the user can provide a single WCS (RA,Dec) coordinate, which will be converted into pixel coordinates using the header information (useful if the images are astrometrically aligned).

 A buffer (square annulus) can be placed around the images when they are placed on their canvases.
-If BUFFER is set to "None", the images will be projected on the canvas as they are (and no BUFFER is considered, i.e. it is set to 0).
+If BUFFER is set to "None", the FOVs of the images will be projected on the canvases as they are (and no BUFFER is considered, i.e. it is set to 0).
 Otherwise, the images are first trimmed to minimize their size (i.e. in order to only keep the valid data points), and then the desired BUFFER is added.

+/ USAGE / ----------------------------------------------------------------------

+USAGE: fit_on_canvas.py -h
+PRODUCT: canvas_<fits1>, canvas_<fits2>, ..
+RETURNS: list of output files

+EXAMPLES:

+$> fit_on_canvas.py -FILE image1.fits -FILE image2.fits -WCS 62.466021 -56.118515 -BUFFER 0

+   Will create "canvas_image1.fits" and "canvas_image2.fits", with each image centered around RA = 62.466021 and Dec = -56.118515.
+   The images are trimmed to have no borders (BUFFER = 0), therefore at least one of the output images will "touch" the canvas border.